cjglen/Electrify-Ms1/README.md

  * Footer, this again is consistent across the site, it is home to the clickable social icons which open on separate tabs.

  * The homepage is home to a background image with Bootstrap Jumbotron, there is a call to action button included.
-Further down the page there are two further sections, one including Font Awesome icons to show the business services and the next section using Bootstrap cards with images.
+Further down the page there are two other sections, one including Font Awesome icons to show the business services and the next section using Bootstrap cards with images.

- * The about us page has more info about the business and includes more bootstrap cards and is inspired by an example on the [Bootstrap](https://getbootstrap.com/docs/5.0/examples/) site.
+ * The About Us page has more info about the business and includes more bootstrap cards and is inspired by an example on the [Bootstrap](https://getbootstrap.com/docs/5.0/examples/) site.

- * The contact us page is a full background image with a responsive contact us form built with Bootstrap and CSS.This is where most of the call to action buttons lead.
-The user must input their name, email, telephone number with a message included to submit succesfully.
+ * The Contact Us page is a full background image with a responsive contact us form built with Bootstrap and CSS.
+This is where most of the call to action buttons lead.
+The user must input their name, email and telephone number with a message included to submit succesfully.

  ## Potential Future Features